top of page

 When to use 1:1 Interviews

-• Verifying user requirements or product goals, and to gather detailed information on a specific topic.
+• Verifying user requirements or product goals and gathering detailed information on a specific topic.

 Focus Groups